 Students may complete either a thesis option or a non-thesis option for the MA in Applied Geography.
-The department strongly encourages students to fulfill the thesis option.
+Note that the department strongly encourages students to fulfill the thesis option.
+The department expects the non-thesis option will no longer be available for students entering in fall 2019 or later.
 The thesis option consists of 24 credits of coursework and 6 credits of thesis.
 The non-thesis option consists of 30 credits of coursework plus a research paper and comprehensive exam.
 Policy requirements for both options are listed below, followed by those specific to the thesis and non-thesis options:

 - One semester (at least 3 credits) of upper-level statistics is required.
 Students must submit documentation to the graduate program director verifying that they have completed an appropriate class, or they must enroll in GES 5000: Statistical Analysis in Geography as part of their degree plan.